 You must ask yourself whether the offences committed are relevant to the tasks the volunteer would carry out.
 In general, you can’t exclude someone if the offences are of no relevance to the volunteer tasks in question.
 That would be considered discriminatory.

 Protection of personal information

 Non-profits must protect any personal information in their possession.
 “Personal information” means any information about a person that makes it possible to identify them.

 The organization must protect the personal information of the people who use its services, for example, medical issues, marital status, financial situation, or criminal history.
 The information must be securely stored to prevent unauthorized access (for example, in a locked filing cabinet).

 Non-profits must also ensure their volunteers respect the confidentiality of this information.
 Volunteers should have access only to the information they need to do their jobs.

 The organization may consider it appropriate to have volunteers sign confidentiality agreements to protect personal or other information.

 Collecting personal information of volunteers

 When an organization recruits volunteers, it can only collect personal information necessary for the volunteer activities in question.
-It must ask the volunteer directly for this information.
+It must also identify the purposes for collecting this information.
+The organization must ask the volunteer directly for this information.
 It must obtain the volunteer’s authorization to request information from other sources, for example, if it wishes to do police checks or to communicate with reference persons with whom the volunteer has worked in the past.

 The same goes for personal information the non-profit has on its volunteers.
 For example, it must keep confidential any police check results on its volunteers or their driving records.
 Volunteers have a right to access the file an organization keeps on them.